kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 during admission.

 In the newly added `InPlaceOrRecreate` mode, the VPA Updater will attempt to execute in-place updates FIRST.
-In certain situations, if it is unable to process an in-place update in time, it will evict the pod to force a change.
+If it is unable to process an in-place update in time, it will evict the pod to force a change.

+This will effectively match the current behavior in `Auto` except that resizes will first be attempted in-place.

+In the future, this logic may be improved to:
+* Provide more frequent resizes.
+* Make changes that are only attempted using in-place resizes and wouldn't ultimately result in an eviction on failure.
+* In the case of failure, make smaller updates to circumvent a node that does not have enough headroom to accept the full resize but could accomodate a smaller one.

-We classify three types of updates in the context of this new mode:
+We classify two types of updates in the context of this new mode:

 1. Updates on pod admission
-2. Disruption-free updates
+2. In-place updates
-3. Disruptive updates

-**NOTE:** Here "disruptive" is from the perspective of VPA.
-As mentioned above, the container runtime MAY choose to restart a container or pod as needed.

-More on these two types of changes below.

-### 1. Applying Updates During Pod Admission
+### 1. Applying Updates During Pod Admission {#pod-admission}

 For VPAs using the new `InPlaceOrRecreate` mode, the VPA Admission Controller will apply updates to starting pods just as it does for VPAs in `Initial`, `Auto`, and `Recreate` modes.

-### 2. Applying Disruption-free Updates (**NEW**)
+### 2. In-Place Updates (**NEW**) {#in-place}

-In the `InPlaceOrRecreate` mode when an update only changes resources for which a container indicates that it doesn't require a restart, then VPA can attempt to actuate the change without disrupting the pod.
-VPA Updater will:
-* attempt to actuate such updates in place,
-* attempt to actuate them if difference between recommendation and request is at least 10%
-  * even if pod has been running for less than 12h,
-* if necessary execute only partial updates (if some changes would require a restart).

-If VPA updater fails to update the size of a container, we ignore the failure and try again.
-We will not intentionally evict the pod unless the conditions call for a disruptive update (see below).

-### 3. Applying Disruptive Updates

-In the `InPlaceOrRecreate` modes VPA updater will attempt to apply updates that require container restart in place.
+In the `InPlaceOrRecreate` modes VPA updater will attempt to apply updates that require container restart in-place.
 It will update them under the same conditions that would trigger update with `Recreate` mode.
-That is it will apply disruptive updates if:
+That is it will apply an in-place update if:

 * Any container has a request below the corresponding `LowerBound` or
 * Any container has a request above the corresponding `UpperBound` or
 * Difference between sum of pods requests and sum of recommendation `Target`s is more than 10% and the pod has been running undisrupted for at least 12h.
-  * Successful disruptive update counts as disruption here (and prevents further disruptive updates to the pod for 12h).
+  * NOTE: A successful update counts as disruption here (and prevents further disruptive updates to the pod for 12h).

+(NEW!)
+In addition, VPA will attempt an in-place update in some cases where we NORMALLY would not be able to perform an eviction, including:

+* If `CanEvict` is false.
+* If any of the `EvictionRequirements` on the VPA are not true.

+These additional resizes can be attempted because the eviction fallback would fail anyway.

-For disruptive updates, the VPA updater will evict a pod to actuate a recommendation if it attempted to apply the recommendation in place and failed.
+The VPA updater will evict a pod to actuate a recommendation if it attempted to apply the recommendation in place and failed.

 VPA updater will consider that the update failed if:
 * The pod has `.status.resize: Infeasible` or
-* The pod has `.status.resize: Deferred` and more than 1 minute elapsed since the update or
+* The pod has `.status.resize: Deferred` and more than 5 minutes elapsed since the update or
 * The pod has `.status.resize: InProgress` and more than 1 hour elapsed since the update:
   * There seems to be a bug where containers that say they need to be restarted get stuck in update, hopefully it gets fixed and we don't have to worry about this by beta.